When we moved into the 3rd floor of our old 1980s low-rise apartment, we noticed a few things:

 A fire escape ladder is a unique but particularly important part of your apartment fire escape plan.
 If there’s a fire blocking the emergency exits in your apartment, you need a way of getting to the ground floor and outside to safety – fast!
 Too often, firefighters arrive too late to save lives.

 Apartments have their own unique fire risks.
 When moving into your apartment, you need to ensure you follow all the rules and regulations set out by your apartment building, your local government, and of course any state or federal laws that may apply.
-Over and above this, a good quality fire escape ladder, fire extinguisher and smoke detector give additional peace of mind that you’ll be prepared in the case there’s an unexpected fire in your building.
+A good quality fire escape ladder, fire extinguisher and smoke detector give additional peace of mind that you’ll be prepared in the case there’s an unexpected fire in your building.

 Remember, this information is stated as personal opinion for our circumstances and does not constitute advice, professional or otherwise, to you, your jurisdiction, and your circumstances.
 Consult with your local fire department for information specific to your situation and make sure you’re well trained in use before a fire occurs.